 |Without your support, this trip of a lifetime would not happen.
 You play a major part in honoring our Veterans.|

-The Honor Flight Austin mission is to transport veterans with a specific priority given to those residing within 14 counties listed below to Washington, D.C. to visit those memorials dedicated to honor their service and sacrifices and return them home to their families and loved ones.
+The Honor Flight Austin mission is to transport veterans with a specific priority to Washington, D.C. to visit their memorials dedicated to honor their service and sacrifices and return them home to their families and loved ones.

 Of all of the wars in recent memory, it was World War II that truly threatened our very existence as a nation and as a culturally diverse, free nation.
-It is estimated that 640 World War II veterans are dying each day, our time to express our thanks to these brave men and women is running out.
+It is estimated that 372 World War II veterans are dying each day, our time to express our thanks to these brave men and women, is running out.